UNOsan118/Future-Engineers-2023/README.md

 * When turning, recognize the sign ahead and the nearby wall.

 When turning a corner, it is difficult to avoid a sign ahead of the turn.
 Therefore, we use the visible area and y-coordinate of red and green to determine whether there is a sign or not.
-We also determine if the turn is close to a wall on the right or left side, or not close to a wall at all.This process dramatically increases the sense of stability when turning corners.
+We also determine if the turn is close to a wall on the right or left side, or not close to a wall at all.
+This process dramatically increases the sense of stability when turning corners.

 ***
 **`color_tracking.py`**